nickcherry/angular-custom-select/README.md

 ## Compiling for Development

 Run `gulp` to observe changes made to any `.coffee` files in the project, then respond by compiling/concatenating/copying the appropriate assets.
 The resulting files can be found in the `build` directory.

+## Compiling for Production

+Run 'gulp dist' to compile `angular-custom-select.min.js` for production.